ACM Research (NASDAQ:ACMR) Sees Strong Trading Volume

-Shares of ACM Research, Inc. (NASDAQ:ACMR) saw strong trading volume on Wednesday .
-16,421 shares were traded during trading, a decline of 95% from the previous session’s volume of 320,390 shares.The stock last traded at $75.22 and had previously closed at $74.58.
+Shares of ACM Research, Inc. (NASDAQ:ACMR) saw unusually-strong trading volume on Wednesday .
+Approximately 16,421 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 320,390 shares.The stock last traded at $75.22 and had previously closed at $74.58.

-A number of research analysts have recently weighed in on the stock.
-Zacks Investment Research downgraded shares of ACM Research from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, March 3rd.
-TheStreet downgraded shares of ACM Research from a “b-” rating to a “c” rating in a research report on Monday, March 29th.
-Finally, Benchmark reissued a “hold” rating on shares of ACM Research in a research report on Wednesday, January 6th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus target price of $106.00.
+Several brokerages recently commented on ACMR.
+Zacks Investment Research downgraded shares of ACM Research from a “strong-buy” rating to a “hold” rating in a report on Wednesday, March 3rd.
+TheStreet downgraded ACM Research from a “b-” rating to a “c” rating in a research note on Monday, March 29th.
+Three investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+ACM Research currently has a consensus rating of “Buy” and an average price target of $106.00.

-In other news, insider David H. Wang sold 50,000 shares of the business’s stock in a transaction on Thursday, March 18th.
-The shares were sold at an average price of $91.92, for a total transaction of $4,596,000.00.
-Following the completion of the transaction, the insider now directly owns 217,234 shares in the company, valued at approximately $19,968,149.28.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Sotheara Cheav sold 5,000 shares of the business’s stock in a transaction on Thursday, April 8th.
-The shares were sold at an average price of $88.66, for a total transaction of $443,300.00.
-Following the transaction, the insider now owns 61,445 shares of the company’s stock, valued at $5,447,713.70.
+In other news, Director Tracy Liu sold 400 shares of ACM Research stock in a transaction dated Tuesday, February 9th.
+The stock was sold at an average price of $110.00, for a total value of $44,000.00.
+Following the completion of the transaction, the director now directly owns 40,524 shares of the company’s stock, valued at approximately $4,457,640.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider David H. Wang sold 50,000 shares of the business’s stock in a transaction dated Thursday, March 18th.
+The shares were sold at an average price of $91.92, for a total value of $4,596,000.00.
+Following the completion of the transaction, the insider now directly owns 217,234 shares in the company, valued at $19,968,149.28.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 107,428 shares of company stock valued at $10,741,561 over the last 90 days.
-Company insiders own 46.02% of the company’s stock.
+Over the last quarter, insiders have sold 107,428 shares of company stock valued at $10,741,561.
+46.02% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ACMR.
-Perigon Wealth Management LLC purchased a new position in shares of ACM Research during the 4th quarter valued at $91,000.
-SG Americas Securities LLC purchased a new position in ACM Research in the fourth quarter worth $100,000.
-Altfest L J & Co.
-Inc. purchased a new position in ACM Research in the fourth quarter worth $208,000.
-PFG Advisors purchased a new position in ACM Research in the fourth quarter worth $212,000.
-Finally, Spearhead Capital Advisors LLC purchased a new position in ACM Research in the first quarter worth $326,000.
-Hedge funds and other institutional investors own 31.23% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Truvestments Capital LLC boosted its holdings in shares of ACM Research by 12.3% during the 4th quarter.
+Truvestments Capital LLC now owns 4,060 shares of the specialty retailer’s stock worth $329,000 after buying an additional 444 shares in the last quarter.
+Swiss National Bank grew its holdings in ACM Research by 1.6% in the fourth quarter.
+Swiss National Bank now owns 25,800 shares of the specialty retailer’s stock worth $2,096,000 after purchasing an additional 400 shares during the period.
+First Trust Advisors LP bought a new stake in ACM Research in the fourth quarter valued at $2,993,000.
+Spearhead Capital Advisors LLC acquired a new position in shares of ACM Research during the first quarter valued at about $326,000.
+Finally, Russell Investments Group Ltd. boosted its position in shares of ACM Research by 51.7% during the 4th quarter.
+Russell Investments Group Ltd. now owns 30,810 shares of the specialty retailer’s stock worth $2,501,000 after purchasing an additional 10,501 shares in the last quarter.
+Institutional investors and hedge funds own 31.23% of the company’s stock.

 About ACM Research (NASDAQ:ACMR)